-Opening a bottle of champagne in itself is an act of celebration, sabering one might just be the ultimate jubilation.
+Opening a bottle of champagne in itself is an act of celebration, but sabering one might just be the ultimate jubilation.
 No matter the audience, onlookers revel in the spectacle as much as the saber-er in the action, so why not amp up the “ooo & ahh” factor?
-It’s no secret that you don’t need a fancy sword to saber champagne, but if you can have one, maybe you should!
+It’s no secret that you don’t *need* to have a fancy champagne sword to open champagne bottles, but since you can have one, maybe you should!
+(Just don’t actually call it a ‘sword’…).

 Factors in Choosing a Champagne Saber